Hives/makers-notes/week-1/README.md

 > I read this yesterday actually, and loved it.
 I think you described the process well, and can definitely see that you get the debugging process.

 ### Basic OOP

+## Cross cutting strands <a name="cross-cutting" />

+> There are some cross-cutting strands that we fit in alongside other work.
+These include **careers** and **code quality**.
+They are not the topic of any one week, and you will miss them out unless you think of them regularly!

 ## Coach wisdom <a name="coach-goals" />